josephgeo259/project-1/README.md

 # Objectives Met:
 Demonstrated the ability to use HTML and CSS to build and style in an intuitive web application.
 Demonstrated the understanding of the DOM manipulation using JavaScript.
-Publish the source code to GitHub with a solid README.md describing the project.
+Published the source code to GitHub with a solid README.md describing the project.
-Deploy this application to a production environment such BitBalloon.
+Deployed this application to a production environment such BitBalloon.
-Present this project in a presentation style format.
+Presented this project in a presentation style format.

 # Bitballon:
-This is a link to my game on Bitballon... http://elastic-lumiere-9a5db3.bitballoon.com/
+This is a link to my game on Bitballon...have fun everyone! http://elastic-lumiere-9a5db3.bitballoon.com/

 # Trello:
 This web application helped my project stay organized and kept my focus on small storys of my code.
 Heres a link to my trello... https://trello.com/b/T91lHqHm/project-1